TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 4. Act

 Following a simple model presents allows the opportunity to calmly assess, carefully process available choices, and act on the most appropriate one for the situation at hand.

-## Initial Assessment
-An initial assessment shall be conducted to determine if the identified event or activity constitutes an incident.
-Initial assessment shall be performed quickly, even with limited details and analysis.
-After initial assessment, if the activity or event is determined to be benign, no incident is required.

-Once an incident is confirmed or is highly suspect, an Incident Responder shall immediately open a ticket if one does not exist.
-A timeline shall be created and backfilled as necessary recording date/time, source party, destination party(ies), a description of the actions performed, and a raw copy of correspondence/events.
-Information of this nature can also be used as evidence in a court of law if legal prosecution is pursued.

 ### Creating a Ticket for an Incident